 - A TMA map outlining the proposed layout of the cores in the recipient block is presented to the researcher for approval prior to construction;

-- Tumour core size (0.6-2.0mm), microscope slide type and section baking times can also be customized on request;
+- Tumour core size (0.6-2.0mm), microscope slide type and section baking times can also be customised on request;

 - Researchers are able to request the entire TMA block or sections from the block;